How to Paint Wood Panelling Like a Pro

 Key Watchout

-Veneer is a paper-thin layer of wood grain over a stronger—though unsightly—material like particle board or fibreboard.
+Veneer is a paper-thin layer of wood grain applied to a stronger—though unsightly—material like particle board or fibreboard.
 Be careful not to sand through it.

-A homeowner cleans wood panelling with a clean rag.
-A homeowner cleans wood panelling with a clean rag.
+A homeowner washes wood panelling with a clean rag.
+A homeowner washes wood panelling with a clean rag.

 Safety warning icon